Project Lead: Kristy Nabhan-Warren

 • Connected faculty experts with editors to discuss story ideas.

-• Reached the benchmark goal of publishing at least 20 articles in The Conversation in Year 1.
+• Reached the benchmark goal of publishing at least 20 articles in The Conversation in year 1 of the project (2023-24).

 • Two editors from The Conversation visited campus for two days in fall 2024 to meet with groups of faculty, administrators, and President Wilson.

-• Offered virtual sessions with The OpEd Project, with 15 researchers and scholars participating.
+• In 2023-24, the project offered virtual sessions with The OpEd Project, with 15 researchers and scholars participating.
 Post-workshop, an OpEd Project editor reviewed drafts of faculty OpEds.

 • Held two virtual science communication workshops hosted by the Alan Alda Center for faculty across the disciplines, including the humanities.